NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 RDasH Collaboration & NIHR Grant

-This event is the first to come from a the highly competitive DSE grant, awarded to Kevin to fund research in the field of Nutritional Psychiatry, as he undergoes a formal placement with FAB.
+This event is the first to come from the highly competitive DSE grant, awarded to Kevin to fund the development of research in the field of Nutritional Psychiatry, which involves a formal placement with FAB Research.

-Kevin is working with our charity FAB Research to help leverage collaborations, leading to an impactful programme of research - to bring real benefit to patients experiencing poor mental health.
+Kevin is working with our charity FAB Research to help build and extend existing collaborations with public, professional and academic stakeholders, to help shape, develop and implement a programme of research - aimed at bring real benefits to both patients experiencing poor mental health, and those who care for them.

 Find out more about his formal collaboration with FAB Research here